Altinn/altinn-access-management-frontend/README.md

 # Setup environment 🚀
 ## Step 1: Getting started

-To run or build the frontend, you'll need to download [Node](https://nodejs.org/) and [Yarn](https://yarnpkg.com/getting-started/install).
+To run or build the frontend, you'll need to download [Node minimum v21 ](https://nodejs.org/) and [Yarn v4](https://yarnpkg.com/getting-started/install).
 After that is done simply run `yarn` on root to install dependencies and then `yarn start` to start the development environment.

 PS: To actually see anything on the local environment port you'll need to follow the guide until step 3.